moorepants/eng122/content/pages/syllabus.rst

 responsibility and integrity and read the UC Davis `code of academic conduct
 <http://sja.ucdavis.edu/cac.html>`_.

-The midterm and final exam will be closed note, closed book and done on an individual basis.

 Feel free to discuss homework assignments and work on them together, but each student must turn in a *unique* solution.
 Keep in mind that actually doing all of the homework yourself is critical for learning and passing the course.